njng2/NAT20/README.md

 In order to test out this project, follow these steps:

-clone the repository
+clone the repository:

-in the frontend folder, run: npm install, this will install the required frontend packages in the frontend folder, run: npm run build, this will make a build folder and copy it into the backend folder then activate the virtual environment by running: source venv/bin/activate in the backend folder, run: pip install -r requirements.txt
+- in the frontend folder, run: npm install, this will install the required frontend packages
+- in the frontend folder, run: npm run build, this will make a build folder and copy it into the backend folder
+- then activate the virtual environment by running: source venv/bin/activate
+- in the backend folder, run: pip install -r requirements.txt

 Then under backend/auth_system/settings.py: